 As a result, Quick Attention works better in noisy environments because it amplifies the sounds around you, while pushing the NC/Ambient button is more convenient because you can press it once and let go.

-The digital noise cancelling technology in the Sony WH-H900N headphones works well, and better than in other Bluetooth noise-canceling headphones I have reviewed.
-However, if falls short of the more expensive Sony WH-1000XM2 (Amazon*) or my trusted Bose QuietComfort 35.
+The digital noise cancelling technology in the Sony WH-H900N headphones works well, and better than in other Bluetooth noise-canceling headphones I have tested.
+However, if falls short of the more expensive Sony WH-1000XM2 (Amazon) or my trusted Bose QuietComfort 35.
 Still, by using Sony’s “Headphones” mobile app (iOS), you can control the active noise cancelation (ANC) mode and choose between

 - Noise canceling

 - Wind noise reduction

 - Ambient sound

 Additionally, you can tweak the equalizer settings, toggle DSEE HX (Sony’s digital sound enhancement engine that restores the high-range sound lost in digital music compression) on and off, and change the priority between sound quality or a more stable Bluetooth connection.

 During the testing for this review, I used the default setting (“Priority on sound quality”) and enjoyed near hi-res audio without any connectivity problems.